1911 – 1945

 Following Miss Liggins’ death in 1910, Miss Arnold sold Redlands to Miss G A Roseby who became the new owner and Principal for the next thirty-four years until her retirement in late 1945.
 Miss Roseby was a graduate from the University of Sydney with a teaching qualification from the University of London.
 In a mere fifteen years, the school numbers grew from 83 students to 400, making it one of the largest independent girls’ schools in Australia.
-Miss Roseby extended the school grounds and bought neighbouring land and houses and built Liggins House, opened in 1923.
+Miss Roseby extended the school grounds and bought and leased neighbouring land and houses and built Liggins House, opened in 1923.
 The curriculum expanded and the school’s reputation for academic excellence, originality and innovation was established.

 Miss Roseby continued to encourage the performing arts, Miss Liggins’ particular passion, and also introduced debating, inter-school sport and the annual swimming carnival within her first year as Principal.
-She also brought the Preparatory School onto the Redlands’ site in 1912 and housed it a newly acquired property next door to Redlands called The Vines.
-The school from World War I onwards produced a large number of university graduates in Arts, Science, Architecture and Medicine, with Marie Cotton becoming the first woman University medallist in Dentistry at the University of Sydney.
+She also brought the Preparatory School onto the Redlands site in 1914 and housed it a newly acquired property next door to Redlands called The Vines.
+The school from World War I onwards produced a large number of university graduates in Arts, Science, Architecture and Medicine, with Marie Cotton becoming the first woman University medalist in Dentistry at the University of Sydney.
 Other girls entered the business world, or became journalists, nurses and teachers, while still others followed successful careers as writers, artists and performers.
 Several became distinguished sportswomen, including Alison Hattersley, the first woman to be awarded a triple Blue at the University of Sydney.

 An Old Girl from this era reflected,